Skip to main content

 Project title: Motor Skill intervention for children with Autism Spectrum Disorder: A 5-year follow up

-Summary of research project: The objective of this research is to learn about the long-term trajectory of motor skill development in children with Autism Spectrum Disorder (ASD), and how motor skills enable participation in childhood contexts that support the development of social, communication and behavioural skills.
-Specifically, the objectives are: 1) To examine the longitudinal trajectory of motor, social, communication, and behavioural skill development of children with ASD, as well as participation in childhood activities, and 2) To explore the lived experiences and preferences for physical activity of 8-10 year-old children with ASD.
+Summary of research project: The overarching objective of the proposed research is to generate knowledge about the long-term trajectory of motor skill development in children with autism spectrum disorder (ASD), and how motor skills enable participation in childhood contexts that support the development of social, communication and behavioural skills.
+To accomplish this, we are conducting a 5-year follow up study on a cohort of children with ASD who participated in a SSHRC funded fundamental motor skill intervention between 2017-2020, when they were 3-5 years of age and recruiting a new cohort of children who did not.

 Student responsibilities/tasks: